Privacy Notice

 • Geolocation data as derived from IP address and precise geolocation data

-We may have sold or shared California Personal Information in each of these categories to or with third parties such as advertising networks that enable or participate in targeted and cross-context behavioral advertising, and analytics providers that provide online tracking technologies that we use to analyze usage of our Services.
+We may have sold or shared California Personal Information in of this category to or with third parties such as advertising networks that enable or participate in targeted and cross-context behavioral advertising, and analytics providers that provide online tracking technologies that we use to analyze usage of our Services.
 We may engage in such sales or sharing for purposes of delivering or facilitating cross-context advertising to users of the Services and users of websites and other online services provided by third parties and performing analytics.

 How do we use your California Personal Information?